root202/squat-machine/README.md

     - A useful part for the uuid_str to play, just have a nudging feeling that NOT having a uuid for each run is a bad idea...
     - What to do when you pass stupid values for the cli options, i.e. bad browser, unreachable selenium grid hub, etc
+    - What to do if the host is offline.
+See the note about the Hammer of Ban
     - Lot's of others I haven't thought of yet, and don't really want to